CoreeJacob/MotuekaBnB-/README.md

 # MotuekaBnB-
-Git Repo for BIT608 Assignment1
+Git Repo for BIT608 Assignment1.

+Using this to dump all file relating to Assignment 1.